nolsen42/RouteSelectively/README.md

 ## Doesn't this violate Netflix's ToS?

-Most likely, yes.
-Do I care?
-No. Should you care?
-That's up to you to decide, while I cannot assure you with a 100% guarantee, the likelihood of being banned for this is low (but not zero).
-This can be said with any other website out there. **Use this at your own risk.
-I am not responsible if you get spanked by the streaming platforms for this.**
+Technically yes, but the chances of you getting caught is pretty low (if not zero).
+With that being said, you are to use this tool at your own risk.